 The AACE Council

-The Council is chaired by Sir Graham Meldrum, Chair of West Midlands Ambulance Service NHS Foundation Trust, and consists of all the Chairs and Chief Executives of the English Ambulance Trusts.
+The Council is chaired by Lena Samuels, Chair of South Central Ambulance Service NHS Foundation Trust, and consists of all the Chairs and Chief Executives of the English Ambulance Trusts.

 It plays a vital role in setting our strategic direction, agreeing each year’s objectives and focus in terms of lobbying and influencing.
 The Council also receives regular updates on progress against these objectives throughout the year.